 Step Seven: Manually Tweak Your Borders

 Using the Free Sticker Border Brush you’ll want to look closely at your designs and make sure you get all of them.
-Sometimes, with the automatic selection tool you don’t get lighter marks.
-Below this tutorial I have more about what to look for in the tweaking step.
+Sometimes, with the automatic selection tool, you don’t get lighter marks.
+Below this tutorial, I have more about what to look for in the tweaking step.

-Step Eight: Get a Clean Background
+Step Eight: Get a Clean Background- MY SUPER HELPFUL TIP

-This step takes seconds, cleans up your background, and makes your design ready to upload into Cricut Design Space.
+This entire process takes seconds, cleans up your background, and makes your design ready to upload into Cricut Design Space.
 But it isn’t always necessary.
 However, sometimes when you go through the whole process of creating a border, you may see a slight hazy glow that wasn’t part of the selection.
 This is from the Gaussian blur and creates a slight semi-opaque pixellated edge that shouldn’t be there.

 To get rid of this extra blur, tap the Selection Tool (ribbon) in the top toolbar again.
 Select Automatic and tap the background.